yorukot/Zipt/docs/api/shortener.md

 3. **Device** - Type of device used (Desktop, iPhone, Android, etc.)
 4. **Browser** - Browser used (Chrome, Safari, Firefox, etc.)
 5. **OS** - Operating system (Windows, macOS, iOS, Android, etc.)

+This data is used to generate both aggregated analytics and time-series data.
+The system automatically determines the appropriate time granularity (minute, hourly, daily, monthly) based on the selected date range.

+Analytics endpoints support:
+- Filtering by any tracked dimension (referrer, country, city, device, browser, OS)
+- Custom date ranges using Unix timestamps
+- Automatic time granularity adjustment

 Analytics data is collected asynchronously and does not impact redirect performance.